 6. Thai silk Flowerhorn

 Flowerhorn Fishes are semi-aggressive fishes, they tend to be over-aggressive when they are stressed, and also when a new fish is introduced to the tank.
-So flowerhorns can’t be kept together with small fishes as they try to may hurt or eat them.
-Some Flowerhorns can Peacefully live with other fishes but it entirely depends on the individual character of the Flowerhorn.
+They can’t be kept together with small fishes as they could hurt or eat them.
+Some Flowerhorns can peacefully live with other fishes but it entirely depends on the individual character of the Flowerhorn.
 You should also consider the fact, Flowerhorns are carnivores too.

 Tank Requirements for Flowerhorn

-Flower horn Fishes usually possess territorial behavior, they cannot peacefully coexist with other fishes.
-To house a single Flowerhorn fish, minimum a tank size of 70- 80 gallons is recommended, and double in the size may be preferred to house two flowerhorn fishes.
-The main advantages of choosing a large tank are it provides more space and delays the oxygen depletion in the tank by diluting the waste.
+Flower horn Fishes usually possess territorial behaviour, they cannot peacefully coexist with other fishes.
+To house a single Flowerhorn fish, minimum a tank size of 70- 80 gallons is recommended, and a double in size may be preferred to house two flower horn fishes.
+The advantage of choosing a large tank is that it provides more space and delays the oxygen depletion in the tank by diluting the waste.

-For tanks lesser than 70 gallons sponge filter and hang on filters are sufficient and for over 70 gallons and more, canister filters are the best option as it can efficiently handle the filtration in tanks of such large capacity.
+For tanks lesser than 70 gallons sponge filters and hang on filters are sufficient and for over 70 gallons and more, canister filters are the best option as they can efficiently handle the filtration in tanks of such large capacity.

 If you live in colder regions, heaters are more helpful in maintaining the optimum water temperature in the tank.
-Like any tropical fishes, Flowerhorn can do well in the atmospheric temperature that ranges between 20- 30°c
+Like any tropical fish, Flowerhorn can do well in atmospheric temperature that ranges between 20- 30°c

-Lightings are mainly used in the flowerhorn tank to enhance the flowerhorn’s natural color during the night time or low light conditions.
+Lightings are mainly used in the tank to enhance the flower horn’s natural colour during the night time or low light conditions.

-Flowerhorns are big eaters, thanks to their size.
-They can adjust with all types of foods, be it live foods, or food pellets.
-Flowerhorn fishes are omnivores, You can feed them live fishes, bloodworms, crickets, shrimps, and other worms.
-It is also important to include more protein in their diet.
-Feed twice or three in a day to allow the fish to eat everything within 5 – 7 minutes.
+Flowerhorns are big eaters, thanks to their big appetite.
+They can adjust to all types of foods, be it live foods, or food pellets.
+Flowerhorn fishes are omnivores, You can feed them live prey such as fries, bloodworms, crickets, shrimps, and even meat.
+It is essential to include more protein in their diet.
+Feed twice or thrice a day to allow the fish to eat everything within 5 – 7 minutes.
 Leftover foods can very much pollute the tank.

-When it comes to buying food for your Flowernhorn, Make sure the food contains quality ingredients with ample protein, vitamins, and other nutrients and make sure the food not contain more chemicals that can degrade the Flowerhorn health.
+When it comes to buying food for your Flowernhorn, Make sure the food contains quality ingredients with ample protein, vitamins, and other nutrients, and make sure the food does not contain excess chemicals which can cost the Flowerhorn’s health.

-Flowerhorns are pretty hardy fish, they are less susceptible to many diseases.
-So it is the best fish for beginners in aquarium keeping.
-But a few things that need to paid attention are 1. keeping the water quality in good condition and 2.
-Feed not excessive food.
+Flowerhorns are quite a hardy fish, they are less susceptible to diseases.
+So they’re the best fish for beginners.
+A few things that need attention are 1. keeping the water quality good and 2.
+Not Feeding too much food.

-Breeding flowerhorns today are nearly impossible, as most male fishes are naturally impotent.
+Breeding flower horns today are nearly impossible, as most male fishes are naturally impotent.
 It is a very difficult task to find a potent male for breeding.
-Artificial breeding methods such as using hands are used to carry out breeding in flowerhorns.
-Natural Breeding can also happen in obvious situations when potent males are introduced to the sexually matured female flowerhorn.
+Artificial breeding methods such as ‘using hands’ are used in flower horn breeding.
+Natural Breeding can also happen in a natural setting when potent male flower horn fishes are introduced to sexually matured females.

 Flowerhorn Fish Price in India

-A small Size Flowerhorn Fish in India can cost between 250 to 1000 INR while large and medium fishes can cost above 4000 and some exotic varieties are too much costly.
+A small-size Flowerhorn Fish in India can cost between Rs.
+250 to 1000 while medium to large flowerhorns can cost above Rs.
+4000 and some exotic varieties can cost extremely high.